vatsalpatadia/CustomOrderProcessing/README.md

     Response: Returns a success message or an error if the order is not valid or not fouind or the status update fails.

-    => Use bearer toekn as Magento’s API authentication.
+    => Use bearer token as Magento’s API authentication.
     To generate admin token via REST API, send a POST request to the following endpoint.
 It will return the token:

     Endpoint: V1/integration/admin/token